discsoftron/W1TTL-Rig-Control/README.md

     git clone https://github.com/discsoftron/W1TTL-Rig-Control.git

 It is assumed that you already have Python3 and pip3 installed.
-Install Flask with sudo and Flask-SocketIO as the rig account with the following command.
-Don't forget -- if rig is not a sudoer, be sure to put the rig account in the sudo group in /etc/group.

-    sudo pip3 install Flask pyserial
-    sudo pip3 install Flask-SocketIO==4.3.2

-You have to use version 4.3.2 of Flask-SocketIO otherwise you will get a "The client is using an unsupported version of the Socket.IO or Engine.IO protocols (further occurrences of this error will be logged with level INFO)" error in your console when running rig.py.
+First, install venv:

+    python -m venv venv

+Then, activate venv:

+    source venv/bin/activate

+You'll have to use certain versions of packages, so install them with pip as follows in this order:

+    pip install Flask-SocketIO==4.3.1
+    pip install python-engineio==3.13.2
+    pip install python-socketio==4.6.0
+    pip install Flask==2.0.3
+    pip install Werkzeug==2.0.3
+    pip install serial

 Lastly, you will need to add the rig user to the gpio group in /etc/group otherwise you will get a "RuntimeError: Not running on a RPi!" message when running rig.py.
 Edit /etc/group, find the line that has <code>gpio:x:997:pi</code> and add a comma and the rig user to the end of the line so the whole like looks like this: